-- a) Select the Mobile tab. - b) Select the mobile device, on which you want to test the app, from the list. - c) Click Browse to select the app file or enter the full path to the app file into the Mobile app file text field. - Silk Test supports HTTP and UNC formats for the path. - Silk Test installs the app on the mobile device or emulator.
+- a) Select the Mobile tab. - b) Select the mobile device, on which you want to test the app, from the list. - c) Select the native mobile application. - If you want to install the app on the mobile device or emulator, click Browse to select the app file or enter the full path to the app file into the App file text field.
+Silk Test supports HTTP and UNC formats for the path. - If you want to use an app that is already installed on an Android device, select the app from the Package/Activity list or specify the package and the activity in the Package/Activity field. - If you want to use an app that is available in Mobile Center, specify the App identifier.